atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 Though I have told thee twenty times, dear Francis, that to women I am indebted for the good qualities thou praisest in me, thou still perseverest in thy incredulity - Why dost thou not believe me?

 "Experience has taught thee that the fair may make a vicious, but never a virtuous man." - Thy experience proves only thou hast sacrificed thy taste, delicacy, and reason, to the want of thy senses.
-Were I to conclude from lord S-w-h's irreligion and contempt of honour, that every lord is the scandal and the disgrace of the nation, wonldst thou take my word?
+Were I to conclude from lord S-w-h's irreligion and contempt of honour, that every lord is the scandal and the disgrace of the nation, wouldst thou take my word?
 A few profligate fellows and libertine women are not the satire of mankind.
-Weeds, Francis, will sometimes grow among the lilies and roses — a sir James L----- will be seen with a duke of
-Portland.; a lady Gr-----r with a dutchess of Buccleugh; but be certain, that nature is as much asleep when she creates such a baronet and vicountess, as the gardener is inattentive when he suffers a nettle to exist near the most beautiful flowers, which adorn our gardens.
+Weeds, Francis, will sometimes grow among the lilies and roses — a sir James L----- will be seen with a duke of Portland.; a lady Gr-----r with a dutchess of Buccleugh; but be certain, that nature is as much asleep when she creates such a baronet and vicountess, as the gardener is inattentive when he suffers a nettle to exist near the most beautiful flowers, which adorn our gardens.

 Who would not laugh at me, did I look for *wit* or *humour* at the *beef-stake-club* for *disinterestedness* or *honour* at *Arthur's,* for *pleasure* or *discretion* at Mrs. *Cornely's?*  This is thy case, Francis, and yet thou art unconscious of it.

 In the purlieus of Covent-Garden, thou went in search of modesty and virtue, and as thou didst not find them there, thou reason’dst thy self into the belief of their non-existence.
 Tell me not, that thy opinion is formed from this or that woman being daily pointed out to the censure of the public; those reports, calumny propogates: for one really guilty, thousands are innocent.
 Thou hast no faith in the patriotism of Wilkes, and the abilities of lord North. - Are not that patriotism, and those abilities as publicly sworn to as the indiscreet behaviour of this or that woman?
 Thy partiality is an affront to thy understanding, and the goodness of thy heart. - Either credit every report, or declare for or against them, only, when thou mayest pronounce without the fear of an appeal to the tribunal of another man’s judgement.
 Thou despisest women indeed, if thou thinkest they do not deserve the exertion of thy reason more than a Wilkes or a North. - Say it not - never say it, Francis, lest an enemy should catch the word, and mark thee for the Scorn of the sensible.

 Thy conquest over three married women is no argument in thy favour, of the three thou seducest, two might be justified - the third, thou hast too much pride ever to boast of.